• Skip to primary navigation

 • In a large bowl, add butter and sugar.
 With a hand mixer, cream together until fluffy, about a minute.
 Add vanilla extract and pumpkin puree and mix to combine.

-• In a separate bowl, whisk (or sift) together the dry ingredients: flour, cinnamon, baking powder, salt, nutmeg, and ginger.
+• In a separate bowl, add dry ingredients: flour, baking powder, salt, cinnamon, nutmeg, and ginger.
+Whisk to combine and remove clumps.

-• Scoop dough using a 1.5 tablespoon scoop or drop by spoonful onto prepared baking sheet.
-Sprinkle tops with reserved sugar.
+• Scoop dough using a 1.5 tablespoon scoop or drop by spoonful into a bowl of granulated sugar and agitate to coat.
+Place onto prepared baking sheet 2 inches apart.

-• Bake for 12-14 minutes, or until cookies begin to brown around edges and tops begin to crack.
+• Bake for about 12-14 minutes, or until cookies look set and tops begin to crack.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Equipment Recommendations